The Best Coolers, Backpack Coolers, and Cooler Bags of 2023

 The YETI Tundra line of coolers is what camping dreams are made of.
 This is the iconic cooler that put YETI on the map, and it still sets the benchmark for which all other coolers are measured.

-Here, we’re highlighting the YETi Tundra 125, which we think is the ideal camping cooler for a family of four.
+Here, we’re highlighting the YETI Tundra 125, which we think is the ideal camping cooler for a family of four.
 This sizeable, bear-resistant cold box can hold up to 113 pounds of ice, or roughly 92 cans of your favorite beverage.
 If you need to go bigger or smaller, though, that’s not an issue.
 There are over a dozen YETI Tundra models to choose ranging from 35 liters to 350 liters in capacity.

 The extra-thick FATWALL design gives the Tundra three inches of pressure-injected foam insulation all around.
 It’s equipped with never-fail hinges, heavy-duty rubber lid latches, tie-down slots, lip handles, rope handles, and more awesome features.
 You can’t go wrong with a YETI.